-Mutual Fund does not assure any targeted annual return / income nor any capitalisation ratio.
-Accumulation of earnings and / or capitalisation of units and the consequent determination of NAV, may be suspended temporarily or indefinitely under any of the circumstances as stated in the clause "Suspension of Ongoing Sale, repurchase or Switch out of units".
+The Fund does not assure any targeted annual return / income nor any capitalization ratio.
+Accumulation of earnings and / or capitalization of bonus units and the consequent determination of NAV, may be suspended temporarily or indefinitely under any of the circumstances as stated in the clause "Suspension of Ongoing Sale, repurchase or Switch out of units".

-Reinvestment of Income Distribution cum capital withdrawal option:
+Reinvestment of Income Distribution cum capital withdrawal Option:

-Unitholders under this Option also have the facility of reinvestment of the income so declared, if so desired.
-Income Distribution Warrants will not be dispatched to such Unitholders.
-The income declared would be reinvested in the Scheme on the immediately following ex-dividend date.
+Unitholders under this option also have the facility of reinvestment of the income so declared, if so desired.
+The income declared would be reinvested in the scheme on the immediately following ex-dividend date.